 - Dry mouth, dry skin and dry eyes (no tears)

 - Tiredness, sluggishness

 - Lightheadedness, headache

-DripDrop is a great tasting, effective hydration solution for children
+DripDrop ORS is a great tasting, effective dehydration relief solution for children

 Best used under medical supervision.